Coronavirus: New Apprenticeship Incentive Scheme

 The New Apprenticeship Incentive Scheme is now open for applications.
 Download the applicant claim form for the New Apprenticeship Incentive Scheme (PDF, 353K).

 Please send completed forms and all requested evidence, or any queries you may have regarding the scheme or your application to ApprenticeshipsRecovery@economy-ni.gov.uk

 If an apprentice was recruited after 1 April 2020, furloughed and then returned to employment will the employer qualify for support via both the New Apprenticeship Incentive Scheme and the Return Retain Result Scheme?

-No, if an apprentice has been furloughed the employer will only qualify for the Return Retain Result Scheme.
+No, employers can only apply to one scheme in respect of each apprentice.
+If an apprentice has been furloughed this will normally be the Return Retain Result Scheme.

 If an employer has made an apprentice redundant can they avail of the New Apprenticeship Incentive Scheme to re-employ that same redundant apprentice?

 If an employer made an apprentice, who was not furloughed, redundant ahead of the announcement of the scheme on 4 September 2020 the employer will qualify for the recruitment incentive, if that apprentice is re-employed before the 31 March 2022.
 If an apprentice has been made redundant after the 4 September 2020 only a new employer would qualify.

 Is the New Apprenticeship Incentive Scheme only for new staff or can existing staff members enrol e.g. an existing employee who the employer wants to start on an apprenticeship programme?